Within a work, almost nothing changes. If something does change, it's generally reset back to the way it was before very quickly.

 Actually, there is no promise to that, we can only hope...

 An irrational preference for the status quo is an observed cognitive bias.
 See here for an interesting discussion of the matter and how to combat it when reflecting on new technology.

 Note, though, that not every decision not to change is automatically this trope.
 There is some actual merit to the notion of "if it ain't broke, don't fix it" because not all change is necessarily for the better and it's not always easy to judge whether things will really improve without having the benefit of hindsight just yet.
 This is more about when any change at all is unwelcome and people will make active efforts to avoid or, if it should happen, undo it.

 Also, keep in mind that even beneficial societal changes tend to be highly disruptive, or the events leading to them do.
 A good case in point would be the Civil Rights Movement in the US, which plays this both brutally straight and averts this.
 It only came about not despite the organized opposition to it, but because of the organized opposition.
 The decade leading to that passing of the Civil Rights Act of 1964 was full of domestic unrest and tacitly sanctioned violence and terrorism by local and state governments.
-These actions eventually blew up in their faces when even those who would have supported the status quo grew disgusted with the increasingly violent actions taken to try and prevent it.
+These actions eventually blew up in their faces when even those who would have supported the status quo grew disgusted with the burgeoning violence necessary to uphold it.